 Drum Dream Girl: How One Girl’s Courage Changed Music by Margarita Engle, illustrated by Rafael López

 The Drum Dream Girl is of Chinese-African-Cuban mixed-race ancestry and all these cultures inspire her to drum.
 The dragon dance drummers of her Chinese ancestors.
-The conga, bongó, and timbales come from her Latin and African roots and the rhythms beckon to her.
+The conga, bongó, and timbales come from her Latin and African roots, and the rhythms beckon to her.
 Her sisters invite her to join their all-girl dance band but her father says that only boys should play drums.
-Until he changes his mind and finds her a teacher that will teach girls that help her unlock her talent.
+Until he changes his mind and finds her a teacher who will teach girls and help her unlock her talent.
 Now, when people hear her play drums, everyone agrees that girls should always be allowed to play drums.

 Told in lyrical free verse, Margarita Engle tells an inspiring story for girls everywhere that they should be able to be anything they want to be.
 Just like the Drum Dream Girl! [picture book, ages 4 and up]

 Leontyne Price: Voice of a Century by Carole Boston Weatherford, illustrated by Raul Colon